wtvisser/OpenAPI-Demo/README.md

 This section shows how the developer can import the YAML document into the application and auto-generate the API skeleton code.

-First, we must create an empty YAML file named account_api_description.yaml inside the /src/main/resources folder.
-Then, let’s replace the content of account_api_description.yaml with the complete YAML code in the Swagger online editor.
-Finally, we must add the openapi-generator-maven-plugin plugin to the <plugins> tag in the Spring Boot Application pom.xml file:
+First, we must create an empty YAML file named `fitness_api_description.yaml` inside the `/src/main/java/com/fitnesstracker/resources` folder.
+Then, let’s replace the content of `fitness_api_description.yaml` with the complete YAML code in the Swagger online editor.
+Finally, we must add the `openapi-generator-maven-plugin` to the `<plugins>` tag in the Spring Boot Application pom.xml file:

     <plugin>
         <groupId>org.openapitools</groupId>